apocalyptech/bl3data/README.md

     in `pak-2020-03-13-steam_xplay` have been removed, since they'll no longer match the live files.

+  - I did not purchase any of the "year 2" DLC (Designer's Cut or Director's Cut) on the EGS version, so the EGS checksum file will be missing those.
+    I also ended up removing my EGS install after the 2021-01-21 patch, so those will be missing as well.
+PRs are welcome!

 - `unpack_bl3.py`: Written in conjunction with [apple1417](https://github.com/apple1417/).
   Used to call `UnrealPak.exe` (optionally via Wine, on Linux) to uncompress a bunch of PAK files and arrange them into a file structure